Jounce/Surge/README.md

 ## Inventory

-> Surge functions are named according to their corresponding "Math.h" functions (omitting `f` and `d` affixes, since type information is communicated and enforced by the language's type system).
+> Surge functions are named according to their corresponding "Math.h" functions, where applicable (omitting `f` and `d` affixes, since type information is communicated and enforced by the language's type system).

 ### Arithmetic